dmairs/botse/docs/battles/types/delve/skyshard.md

 ---

+**Can you gain more Skyshards than required by the objective**

+No, the maximum Skyshards you may have is determined by the encounter's objective.

+---

 **Can I choose not to pick up a Skyshard?**

 No, when you enter a tile with a skyshard you must pick it up.
 Even if the delve has a battle objective that does not relate to Skyshards.